Algorithm Updates

 v2.5.1

-• Fixed two parsing issues in Layer 4.6 that caused assembled multi-page documents to pass as intact
+• Fixed two parsing issues in assembled-document detection that caused certain multi-page documents to pass as intact

 • Previously analyzed assembled documents may benefit from re-analysis